R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/VTOL-guide.md

 The last section of the VTOL client is the 6th tab of VTOL, the "About" section.
 This screen shows you what VTOL can do, as well as a button to configure updates, and a button to check for updates for the VTOL client.

 # Credits
-[Juicy](https://github.com/BigSpice) for creating and upkeeping the VTOL Manager, as well as helping explain some things that I hadn't seen before
+[Juicy](https://github.com/BigSpice) for creating and upkeeping the VTOL Manager, as well as helping explain some things to complete the guide